 All of Robinson’s accolades and awards are significant, but none are as special to the Daytona Beach area as the ballpark, which was renamed to honor him in 1990.

-The ballpark is home to the Daytona Tortugas, the area’s own baseball team and class-A advanced affiliate of the Cincinnati Reds.
+The ballpark is home to the Daytona Tortugas, the area’s own baseball team and proud affiliate of the Cincinnati Reds.

 Every year from April through September, the stands fill up with families making memories, friends enjoying a hot dog and die-hard baseball fans getting their fill of the sport.
 The stadium holds 4,200 people, and is the perfect place to enjoy America’s favorite pastime.

-Relive Robinson’s legacy as you view the on-site statue of Robinson and explore the ballpark’s history museum.
-Group tours are available by appointment, and the museum is open Monday through Friday from 9 a.m. to 5 p.m.
+Relive Robinson’s legacy as you view the on-site statue of Robinson (on Orange Avenue outside the Ballpark) and explore the ballpark’s history museum.
+Group tours are available by appointment.

 Play ball!
 Plan your trip to visit Daytona Beach today!